The woods may be lovely, dark and deep, but they are also full of dangers, dangers that might spell certain death for an unwary prepper.

 Call it hubris, ego, cockiness or anything else, believing that you are too good or too experienced to make a mistake or screw up, believing that the route is too easy or that you have traveled it enough times to know it like the back of your hand is the most certain and swiftest route to injury and death that exists in the woods.

-You cannot cheat the forest.
-You cannot fool it, you cannot trick it.
+You cannot fool the forest, you cannot trick it.
 You will only be tricking yourself if you believe that you are the one who is too good to mess up, or too confident to get hurt while you’re out in the woods.

 There are two demons that will stalk you into the woods, closing in on you as you proceed deeper and deeper into the gloom beneath the canopy.
 These demons are twins and go forth as a duo wherever they travel.